dcalabresi-umd/msml641-nlp-project/README.md

 The feature engineering part may stay with basic features extraction and not get into sentiment analysis or topic modeling which will be covered in the next sections.

 [2-feature-engineering.ipynb](2-feature-engineering.ipynb)

+## Topic Modeling

+Include also Topic Entropy

+Analyze the use of BertTopic, Top2Vec, LDA, and GSDMM for topic modeling.